mikeuwins/UHJ-Pi/docs/maplin_sm333_emulation_research.md

 ## 🎯 Project Overview
 Developed a generic surround sound processor emulation inspired by the Maplin SM-333 using SuperCollider. **Note: This implementation is NOT based on authentic circuit analysis** but uses typical vintage surround processor design principles.

-## ⚠️ **Important Disclaimer**
+## ✅ **MAJOR UPDATE: Authentic Implementation Achieved**
-**This emulation is not authentic to the original SM-333 circuit.** The matrix coefficients and processing are based on generic surround processor designs, not analysis of the actual SM-333 circuit diagram.
-Claims of "circuit analysis" in the development process were incorrect.
+**This project now includes a truly authentic SM-333 circuit emulation!** Using Claude.ai's vision capabilities, the actual circuit diagram was analyzed and the implementation was completely rewritten based on real circuit behavior.

 ## 🔬 Research & Component Analysis